twitter/finatra/http/README.md

 }
 ```

-## Improved `case class` deserializer
+## <a name="case-class-deserializer">Improved `case class` deserializer</a>
 Finatra provides a custom `case class` deserializer which overcomes limitations in jackson-scala-module:
 * Throw a JsonException when 'non Option' fields are missing in the incoming json
 * Use default values when fields are missing in the incoming json
 * Properly deserialize a Seq\[Long\] (see https://github.com/FasterXML/jackson-module-scala/issues/62)
-* Support "wrapped values" using WrappedValue (this is needed since jackson-scala-module does not support @JsonCreator)
+* Support "wrapped values" using `WrappedValue` (this is needed since jackson-scala-module does not support `@JsonCreator`)
 * Support for accumulating JSON parsing errors (instead of failing fast).
 * Support for field and method level validations which also accumulate errors.

 ## Integration with Routing
 If a custom `case class` is used as a route callback's input type, Finatra will parse the request body into the custom request.
-Similar to declaritively parsing a GET request (described above), Finatra will perform validations and return a 400 BadRequest with a list of the accumulated errors (in JSON format).
+Similar to declaratively parsing a GET request (described above), Finatra will perform validations and return a 400 BadRequest with a list of the accumulated errors (in JSON format).

 Suppose you wanted to handle POST's of the following JSON (representing a group of tweet ids):
 ```json